UBC-MOAD/mackenzie_canyon/bathymetry/notebooks/README.md

 * ##[plot_mackenzie.ipynb](http://nbviewer.jupyter.org/urls/bitbucket.org/CanyonsUBC/mackenzie_canyon/raw/tip/bathymetry/notebooks/plot_mackenzie.ipynb)

-    May 4: A closer look at the bathymetry of Mackenzie Canyon as depicted by the IBCAO_V3_500m_RR grid.
+    May 4: A closer look at the bathymetry of Mackenzie Canyon as depicted by the IBCAO_V3_500m_RR and IBCAO_V3_30arcsec_RR.

 ##License